nhrones/SSE-RPC/readme.md

 ## Built-in Remote Procedures
 The following are the current built-in procedures.
-You can see them in action in the example in /example/ .
+You can see them in action in the example in the included `/example`  folder.
  1. `getFileList` - returns the results of a `deno-walk`. /* params{ root, folder } */
  2. `getFile` - returns the text content of a file.       /* params{ folder, name } */
  3. `saveFile` - saves text content to a file.            /* params{ folder, name, content } */